RTradeLtd/Temporal/README.md

 * Hiring additional talent for Temporal enterprise to bring project to completion

 Should you wish to consider donations, or private investment email admin@rtradetechnologies.com

-# Warnings

-Until V1 is released, do not expect backwards compatability between non V1 versions, and V1 versions.
-If you are going to use temporal, please use vendoring to prevent unexpected breaks before V1

-# Usage (to do)

-## Usage: API

-* `/api/v1/login`
-    * This is used to login, and authenticate with temporal

-* `/api/v1/register`
-    * This is used to register a user account with temporal

-* `/api/v1/ipfs/pin/:hash`
-    * This is used to pin content to temporal
-    * Note: this only pins to a local node

-* `/api/v1/ipfs/add-file`
-    * This is used to upload a file to IPFS through temporal
-    * Note: this adds it first to a local node, followed by a cluster pin

-* `/api/v1/ipfs/remove-pin/:hash`
-    * This is used to remove a pin from the local ipfs node
-    * Note: only the admin of the temporal instance can call this route

-* `/api/v1/ipfs-cluster/pin/:hash`
-    * This is used to pin a hash to the cluster

-* `/api/v1/ipfs-cluster/sync-errors-local`
-    * This is used to parse through a local node cluster status, and sync all errors

-* `/api/v1/ipfs-cluster/remove-pin/:hash`
-    * This is used to remove a pin from the cluster
-    * Note: this is onyl usable by the admin of a temporal instance

-## Usage: Deploying Temporal
-Authentication is done with JWT, for testing with postman see this link https://medium.com/@codebyjeff/using-postman-environment-variables-auth-tokens-ea9c4fe9d3d7

-Setting up postman with the tests section:

-    var data = JSON.parse(responseBody); // parses the response body
-                                    // into json for us
-    console.log(data);
-    postman.setEnvironmentVariable("token", data.token);

-1) install postgresql
-2) setup database tables
-3) run `scripts/temporal_install.sh`
-4) Setup `config.json`

-When running temporal the following services need to be ran:
-    1) api
-    2) queue-dpa
-    3) queue-dfa
-    4) ipfs-cluster-queue

-Before running temporal for the first time, and after changing any of the models run `Temporal migrate`

-# Tips and Tricks

-Make sure you set the path to the ipfs repo, and ipfs-cluster directory in your `.bashrc` or other profile file.

 # Media